 I’ll admit it.
 I’m addicted to sugar.
 It sure does have a hold on me.
 I love it.
 Love it.
 LOVE.
 IT.
-Now, I don’t just eat white sugar straight out of the container (because that would be ridiculous), but sugary-items are my downfall.
-Lately, I’ve been working on a serious way to reduce the amount of sugar in my diet.
-I’m really at the beginning stages of this plan, but here’s what I’ve been doing that has worked for me so far.
+Now, I don’t just eat white sugar straight out of the container (because that would be ridiculous), but sugary-items have been my downfall in the past.
+Lately, I’ve been working on a serious way to reduce the amount of sugar in my diet; here’s what I’ve been doing that has worked for me so far:

 I already knew it, but once I read through all of this information, it confirmed I had to make some changes.

-Drink More Water.
 I drink a lot of water, but I wasn’t really using this healthy beverage to my advantage.
 Now, when I’m getting hungry, I drink 20-24 oz of water first and then walk around for 5-10 minutes.
-This has multiple benefits: I’m drinking more water, I’m distracting myself from hunger until I learn if it’s really hunger and I’m getting steps on my pedometer.
+This has multiple benefits: I’m drinking more water, I’m distracting myself from hunger until I learn if it’s really hunger and all those trips to the faucet are giving me more steps on my pedometer.

-You can also start making some of the foods yourself.
-We’ve been making great use of our slow cooker with oatmeal, dry beans and brown rice.
-Our bread machine has helped us with pizza dough, Hawaiian rolls and Italian bread (homemade is the lower-sugar, healthier, time-saver!)
+If you’ve been thinking about homemade options, I encourage you to start some of the foods yourself.
+We’ve been making great use of our slow cooker.
+Our bread machine has helped us with pizza dough (a “sometimes” treat).

 I’m not saying it’s been easy.
 I love sugar and I don’t really want to change, but I know that I must make changes and that is exactly what I’ve been doing.
-Most days, I’m able to control my sugar-cravings and it’s getting easier with time and as I continue to reduce the sugar (both hidden and dessert-based) in my diet.
-There are days where I go a little overboard (at a recent work event I had four cupcakes and last night I ate two pieces of wedding cake), but I’m happy to say those days are fewer and much farther in-between.
+Most days, I’m now able to control my sugar-cravings and it’s getting easier and as I continue to reduce the sugar (both hidden and dessert-based) in my diet.
 I’m making progress, slow and steady, toward my healthy lifestyle goals.

 You can do it too.
 Take one day at a time, with whatever your addiction is, and you can make the progress you need to reach your goal.